Albert Thomas

 AutoGluon exposes parameters to control resources like CPUs, GPUs, and memory 1.
 However, the memory parameter is only a soft limit: in most cases it is respected, but it can occasionally be exceeded.
 In retrospect, I could have experimented with this, but given the VMs I had, it was simpler to enforce resource limits at the VM level.

-To orchestrate this setup efficiently, I turned to Ray that could launch one run per machine with fixed resource constraints.
+To orchestrate this setup, I turned to Ray with the goal of launching one run per machine under fixed resource constraints.
+In practice, achieving this was not straightforward.

 Setting up the Ray cluster